Master of Arts in Religion Degree Requirements

 Hebrew Bible

 The concentration in Hebrew Bible prepares students for the critical study of the Hebrew Bible, its languages, texts, and contexts.
 The curriculum encompasses: (1) the study of Hebrew, Greek, and Aramaic, as well as offerings in relevant ancient languages; (2) a wide range of interpretive courses, both textual and thematic; and (3) courses in the ancient Near Eastern and Mediterranean context and in the history of interpretation.
 Students frequently make use of the rich resources at Yale in the Departments of Near Eastern Languages and Civilizations, Religious Studies, Classics, Comparative Literature, History of Art, and Anthropology, as well as the holdings of Yale’s many collections.
 The concentration in Hebrew Bible requires eighteen credit hours of Hebrew and Hebrew-based courses, six credit hours of Greek, the foundation courses in Hebrew Bible and New Testament Interpretation (REL 503, REL 504, REL 505, and REL 506), and six credit hours of exegetical, thematic, or historical courses.
+It is expected that entering students will have successfully completed at least one year of Biblical Hebrew, so that they may immediately begin taking courses that require Hebrew, such as exegesis courses.
+Admitted students who have not yet taken Biblical Hebrew are required to successfully complete an intensive online summer language course in Biblical Hebrew the summer before enrolling.
+This course is offered without charge to all YDS students, including incoming students, and counts for six course credits.
 Many students in this concentration advance to do doctoral work in Hebrew Bible and related areas.

 History of Christianity